awsdocs/amazon-rds-user-guide/doc_source/custom-creating.md

 ### Configure your DB instance to allow SSH connections<a name="custom-managing.ssh.port-22"></a>

 Make sure that your DB instance security group permits inbound connections on port 22 for TCP\.
-To learn how to configure your instance security group, see [Configure your instance security group](custom-setup-orcl.md#custom-setup-orcl.vpc.sg)\.

 ### Retrieve your secret key<a name="custom-managing.ssh.obtaining-key"></a>